ittovate/batch-processing/README.md

 # Batch Processing Demo

-This is a batch brocessing demo used for processing chunks of data from a kafka broker or a relational database and can be restarted if any error occurs inside the batch processing
+This is a batch brocessing demo used for processing chunks of data from a kafka broker or a relational database and writing them in chunks in a CSV file and can be restarted if any error occurs inside the batch processing

 # Prerequisites: